pnp/powershell/documentation/Set-PnPMasterPage.md

 ```

 ### -MasterPageSiteRelativeUrl
-Specifies the Master page URL based on the site relative URL
+Specifies the Master page URL based on the site relative URL.

 ```yaml
 Type: String